MHelmann/sweetspot/readme.md

 ### Calculating Predilection Score

 In clinical trials the baseline predilection for an outcome—or the risk of experiencing the outcome without treatment can only be known for the control group.
 However, the risk of the outcome before the trial begins is identical for both the treatment and control arms (I.I.D).
 This means that if we fit a model (e.g. logistic regression) to find the association between baseline covariates and the outcome of interest, the model describes the baseline risk for all patients (including the counter-factual where the treated group did not receive the treatment).
-Ergo, we can **directly calculate** baseline risk for the control group, and use our model covariates to **predict** the baseline predilection scores among the treatment group.
+Ergo, we can **directly calculate** baseline risk for the control group, and use our model covariates to **predict** the baseline predilection scores among the treatment group (who, at the start of the group, can be considered I.I.D relative to the placebo group).

 <img src="images/clipboard-1985217769.png" width="525"/>